dotnet/msbuild/documentation/general/SelfContainedBreakingChangeNotification.md

 ## Recommended action

-If you were relying on the `SelfContained` property to apply to all projects when it was specified on the command line, then you can get similar behavior by setting `AcceptsRuntimeIdentifier` to true (either in a file [such as Directory.Build.props](https://docs.microsoft.com/visualstudio/msbuild/customize-your-build#directorybuildprops-and-directorybuildtargets)), or as a command-line parameter such as `-p:AcceptsRuntimeIdentifier=true`.
+If you were relying on the `SelfContained` property to apply to all projects when it was specified on the command line, then you can get similar behavior by setting `IsRidAgnostic` to false either in a file ([such as Directory.Build.props](https://docs.microsoft.com/visualstudio/msbuild/customize-your-build#directorybuildprops-and-directorybuildtargets)), or as a command-line parameter such as `-p:IsRidAgnostic=false`.

 ## Open Questions

 TODO: How does this apply to solutions?
-Could a solution build set AcceptsRuntimeIdentifier for all projects, and would that fix other issues we have when specifying the RuntimeIdentifier for a solution build?
+Could a solution build set IsRidAgnostic to false for all projects, and would that fix other issues we have when specifying the RuntimeIdentifier for a solution build?
 TODO: What happens if there's an Exe1 -> Library -> Exe2 reference, especially if there's also a direct reference from Exe1 -> Exe2